intelops/genval/README.md

 The generated binary, genval, will be available in the current working directory.
 You can move it to your PATH or use it from the current directory.

-# Using Genval
+# Welcome to Genval

-Genval offers following modes which can be accessed through Genval's main commands :
+Genval provides a range of powerful modes for generating and validating configuration files across various technologies.
+Each mode serves specific purposes and can be accessed through Genval's main commands:

-- `dockerfile`: for generating and validaing of Dockefiles - uses [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) for validation of generated Dockerfiles
+- `dockerfile`: Generate and validate Dockerfiles, utilizing [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) for validation of Dockerfile
--  `regoval` for validation of Dockerfiles, Kubernetes manifests, and  Terraform files with Rego policies
+-  `regoval` Validate Dockerfiles, Kubernetes manifests, and Terraform files using Rego policies
--  `celval` for validation of Dockerfiles, Kubernetes manifests, and Terraform files with [Common Expression Language (CEL)](https://cel.dev/overview/cel-overview)) policies
+-  `celval` Validate Dockerfiles, Kubernetes manifests, and Terraform files with [Common Expression Language (CEL)](https://cel.dev/overview/cel-overview) policies
--  `cue` for generation and validation of Kubernetes and related config files levereging [Cuelang aka CUE](https://cuelang.org/docs/)
+-  `cue` Generate and validate Kubernetes and related config files leveraging [Cuelang aka CUE](https://cuelang.org/docs/)
--  `cuemod` for creating workspace for generation and validation of Kubernetes and related config files
+-  `cuemod` Create a workspace for generating and validating Kubernetes and related config files.
-- `artifact` for managing pusing and pulling the built artifacts from the OCI complient container registries
+- `artifact` Manage pushing and pulling built artifacts from OCI compliant container registries.

-A helper mode `showjson` is available for user to view the **JSON** representation of the input files passed to Genval.
-In `--mode showjson` a user can pass the input file, for example a Dockerfile, Terraform file or a Kubernetes YAML manifests and get the JSON representation of that specific input.
-As most of the policies are written based on input in a JSON structured format.
-This would enable user to refer this JSON document to write their custom policies in **Rego** and **CEL**.
+AAdditionally, a helpful command called `showjson` allows users to view the JSON representation of input files passed to Genval.
+By using this command, users can specify an input file, such as a **Dockerfile**, **Terraform file** and obtain its corresponding JSON representation.
+Since many policies are written based on JSON structured input, this feature facilitates users in developing custom policies in **Rego** and **CEL**.

-> All the modes accept inputs that include local files and files from a remote URL, such as those from a Git repositoryin raw format.
-If you want to query the files from the `https://github.com`.
-You need to authenticate to GitHub by providing your Personal Access Token.
-You can do this by creating and an enviornment variable named.
-Here's how to do it: `export GITHUB_TOKEN=<Your...PAT>`
+> All commands accept inputs from both local files and remote URLs, such as those from a Git repository in raw format.
+If you wish to query files from https://github.com, authentication to GitHub via a Personal Access Token (PAT) is required.
+To set this up, create an environment variable named GITHUB_TOKEN and assign it your PAT.
+Here's how to do it: export GITHUB_TOKEN=<Your...PAT>.

 ### Dockerfile Validation and Generation:

-Run Genval with the `dockerfile` command, providing the path to your input JSON or YAML file using the `--reqinput` flag and specifying the desired output path for the generated Dockerfile along with `--inputpolicy` and `--outputpolicy` Rego policy files for validating the input JSON and the generated Dockerfile respectively.
-Genval will take care of the rest.
+To validate and generate Dockerfiles using Genval, use the `dockerfile` command.
+Provide the path to your input JSON or YAML file using the `--reqinput` flag.
+Specify the desired output path for the generated Dockerfile along with the `--inputpolicy` and `--outputpolicy` Rego policy files for validating the input JSON and the generated Dockerfile respectively.
+Genval will handle the validation process seamlessly.

 Example: